universitytheater/utheater.github.io/_templates/show-template-verbose.md

       bio: BIO # recommended

-# Since workshops have multiple shows on one page, they need their own information sections.
-# For workshops, everything outside of this section should relate to the entire weekend (this should include credits for liaisons and any other weekend-wide roles)
-# All information within workshops section follows the same format as the information outside of it
-# Repeat the indented section for each workshop
-workshops:
-- title: TITLE # strongly recommended
-  subheader: SUBTITLE # optional
-  author: AUTHOR # recommended
-  description: DESCRIPTION # optional
-  vimeo_link: VIMEO LINK # optional

-  roles: # Choose one of the options and follow the format from above.
-If using CSV, still use the page slug as the folder location
-    Cast:
-      bio_file: BIO FILE # recommended
-    Production Staff:
-      bio_file: BIO FILE # recommended

-  audition_contact:
-    - name: NAME # recommended
-      email: EMAIL # recommended
-      role: ROLE # recommended
-  production_contact:
-    - name: NAME # recommended
-      email: EMAIL # recommended
-      role: ROLE # recommended

-signup_link: AUDITION SIGN-UP FORM LINK # recommended
-sides_link: AUDITION SIDES LINK # recommended
-other_links:
-  Audition Info: AUDITION INFO LINK # recommended
-  # OTHER: OTHER AUDITION LINK # optional

 audition_contact: # This is where you put the person (or people) who should be contacted for audition-related questions (usually SM)
   - name: NAME  # recommended
     email: EMAIL # recommended